SystemHeda/systemheda/readme.md

 ---

-## 2. System Purpose
+## 2. System Purpose for UAV
-The SASF provides a unified architecture for:
+The ASF provides a unified architecture for:
 - Autonomous UAV platforms
 - Tactical software infrastructures
 - RF and electronic communication systems